 - How to support fast writes with SSTables?

 - Write in memory!

 - Updates committed to a separate commit log

-- Recently committed writes are cached in memory in a memtable
+- Recently committed writes are cached in memory in a memtable, older writes are stored in a series of SStables

 - To serve reads, the tablet server merges SSTables and memtable into a single view